-In addition, there are exemptions for titanium dioxide (CAS no. 13463-67-7) and 1.1,1-Trimethylolpropane (TMP, CAS no. 77-99-6).
-Titanium dioxide is a white pigment that is used in many different types of product.
+In addition, there are exemptions for titanium dioxide (CAS no. 13463-67-7) and 1,1,1-Trimethylolpropane (TMP, CAS no. 77-99-6).
+Titanium dioxide is a white pigment that is used in many different types of products including being used in almost all pigmented surface treatments.
 1,1,1-Trimethylolpropane (TMP) is used to coat titanium dioxide to make the titanium dioxide particles disperse more easily.
 About 90% of all titanium dioxide is dispersed with TMP.
-There are currently no replacement substances for titanium dioxide and TMP.
+Trimethylolprepane triacrylate (TMPTA, CAS 15625-89-5) has been reclassified as class 2 carcinogen H351.
+All these three substances are necessary for use in surface treatment products and have recently been classified as CMR category 2, either as a harmonised classification or self-classification.
+There are currently no good substitutes and exemptions have therefore been given.